Snowbirding

 We are now in a 55+ park in Tucson till the end of March.
 There is lots to do here – already have had the bikes out several times, including some trips with the dogs.
 They didn’t like riding in separate baskets, so now they ride together in one basket.
 We are still considering ways to keep them a bit more out of the wind as we ride.

 The list of RV repairs and mods seems to stay about as long no matter how many we take care of and check off.
 The electric fireplace, which we use a lot, quit one day.
 I managed to get it running again but since we are dependent on it to stay warm, we now have a new one.
 The outside porch light has been replaced.
 The old one had water incursion and half the LEDs had died.
 The silicone caulking Tiffin used was impossible to get off – so I just purchased a physically larger light to install over the mess.
-I’ve bought a new set of horns that are supposed to be louder I need to install.
-And so on and so forth.
+I’ve bought a new set of horns that are supposed to be louder than the facotry ones.
+I need to install them.
+And so on and so forth……

 Oh, we finally purchased a Power Watchdog (hardwired) and installed it.
 I tried twice to order from Amazon and twice they sent the wrong Watchdog model (corded instead of hardwired).
 I then ordered from E-trailer and got the correct item at the same price.
 I still need to install a new battery monitor shunt – the old one has lost its mind and says the same number of amps no matter what is going on.